-Identifying and understanding what best suits your organisation
+Identifying and understanding what best suits your organisation to obtain asset management best practice

 Establishing an asset hierarchy